zack/event-manager/README.md

 require authentication.
 A single app can ran run multiple mailing lists, and users can decide which lists to be on.

+### Brief setup instructions
+* Get a mailgun account and mailgun API key
+* Install ruby, the version specified in .ruby-version
+* Install postgres on your system.
+This varies system to system.
+* Install bundler `$ gem install bundler`
+* Install everything else `$ bundle install`
+* Create a superuser in your postgres database with name `rails` , password `rails`
+* Prepare the database: `$ bundle exec rake db:create db:migrate`
+* Optionally, seed the databases with bogus data `$bundle exec rake db:seed`
+* Set your development env variables in `.env`
+* Make sure to set your environment variables in your CI and prod environments!

 ### Project Roadmap
 * Application
   - [x] Implement config-driven mailing list name